pejaverlab/test1/README.md

-An example use of invoking Local Calibration Method:
+An example use of invoking Local Calibration Method.
+Refer examples/example2.py for the whole code

 ```python